- As low as $252/Night

 About the Area

 Charleston Historic District, a neighborhood in Charleston, is home to this vacation home.
-The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while Patriots Point and USS Yorktown are cultural highlights.
+Charleston City Market and Charleston Tanger Outlets are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Waterfront Park and Riverfront Park.
 Traveling with kids?
 Make time for South Carolina Aquarium, or check out an event or a game at North Charleston Coliseum and Performing Arts Center.

 Special Instructions